pentandra/lifepreserver/items/static/blog/posts/defining-the-scholarly-commons/index.md

 Here are a few questions that we're starting with.
 If you have other ideas that you would like to discuss or see discussed, we invite you to share them.
-We want to involve anyone that would like to be involved.
+We want to involve anyone that would like to be involved, and invite you to share your voice openly.
 We're working on a mechanism to allow people to contribute to this discussion without needing to ask for our permission :joy:.

 <!--MORE-->